 Kimberly Sherman Stamler is the President of Related Beal, the Boston office of Related Companies, where she is responsible for the overall management of the firm.
 Ms. Sherman Stamler leads the company in its pursuit of new development and opportunities and in all financing activities across the Boston business units.
 Related Beal is active in the residential, life science, office, hotel, retail, public realm and mixed-use sectors.

-In her previous roles at Related Beal and Related, Ms. Sherman Stamler worked on various transactions across all asset classes, including The Beverly, Boston’s largest affordable and workforce housing development in 25 years, the Quinzani Bakery site acquisition in the South End, and the execution and management of several Related Fund Management developments including The Arlington in the Back Bay.
+In her previous roles at Related Beal and Related, Ms. Sherman Stamler worked on various transactions across all asset classes, including The Beverly, Boston’s largest affordable and workforce housing development in 25 years, The Quinn and The Harris in the South End that now occupy the former Quinzani Bakery site, and the execution and management of several Related Fund Management developments including The Arlington in the Back Bay.
 Other recent projects in Boston include Lovejoy Wharf, home to residences and the new headquarters for Converse, Inc. atop a restored and activated wharf, the development of Congress Square in downtown Boston which was previously Fidelity’s headquarters, Innovation Square and The Whitney Hotel.

 Throughout her career, Ms. Sherman Stamler has been responsible for development in virtually every sector of the real estate industry – acquisitions, financing, and development, with oversight on leasing, marketing, operations and sales.
 Ms. Sherman Stamler joined Related Companies in 1999 and was previously responsible for overseeing Related’s residential operating portfolio including the retail within the portfolio.
 Ms. Sherman Stamler worked on the expansion of Related into Chicago and was the development executive on The Clarendon and One Back Bay in Boston, beginning her work on that project in 2003.
 In partnership with The Hudson Companies, Ms. Sherman Stamler has been responsible for the development of five buildings and retail at Riverwalk on Roosevelt Island in New York City, as well as for the evolution of this 19-acre site into a community by adding new park space and local and national retailers.